cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 * The value of individual capabilities is extended with a focus on the flow of both software development and release, leading to a focus on how to combine capabilities into higher level offerings.
 * While capabilities are often provided in packages, super users are enabled to decompose these higher level offerings in order to optimize when and where they need to.

-##### Examples Scenarios:
+##### Example Scenarios:

-* Observability agents are injected into every workload and an OIDC proxy is placed in front of all applications
+* Observability agents are injected into every workload and an OIDC proxy is placed in front of all applications.
 * By default every new project receives a space in a task runner (pipelines) and a runtime environment (K8s namespace), however a project can opt into other options such as serverless runtime.
-* From a catalog in a Service Now portal a user selects "Provision a Database".
+* From a catalog in a Service Now portal a user selects "Provision a Database."
 Automation provisions an RDS database and sends a URL and credentials to the user.

 {{< /tab >}}
 {{< tab tabName="Operations">}}